Configure AWS Cognito User Pool Clients

 When should I use ManagedUserPoolClient instead of UserPoolClient?

-Use aws.cognito.ManagedUserPoolClient when another AWS service creates the client, such as when configuring an OpenSearch Domain to use Cognito authentication.
+Use aws.cognito.ManagedUserPoolClient when managing a client created by another AWS service, such as when configuring an OpenSearch Domain to use Cognito authentication.
+This prevents conflicts with service-managed clients.

 Set generateSecret to true and include ADMIN_NO_SRP_AUTH in explicitAuthFlows.